sungchang79/Alimtalk/zh/alimtalk-api-guide.md

 ## Overview of v1.5 API
 1. It has been changed to allow emphasized template for Register Template API (for a full-text delivery, the title value can be configured.)
 2. Expanded the template type.
-Ad or additional information can be added (to be provided).
+Ad or additional information can be added.
 3. The CreateUser field has been added when sending Alimtalk/Friendtlk messages.
 4. Field has been added to query registered time and registrant when querying Alimtalk/Friendtalk messages.